A Rare and Urgent Opportunity

 Preserving this land near the heart of the island will provide the region with a rare asset: a firmly protected wilderness area that bookends a broader conservation zone and has the capacity to engage everyday passersby and tourists alike.
 The paths within the property will connect to the island-wide trail system, and create new opportunities for outdoor activity.
 Inspiring a close connection with Musgrove’s majestic natural features will foster a strong conservation ethic in generations of visitors.

 The recreational opportunities and ecological value of the Land Trust’s vision for Musgrove make it one of the most important and exciting projects on today’s Georgia coast.
+Please follow these links to view renderings of the planned fishing platform, the hiking and biking trails, and our answers to frequently asked questions about the Musgrove acquisition.

 The coexistence of mature maritime forest and pond pine wetlands on Musgrove is an exceedingly rare feature that exists today on only three Georgia barrier islands.